 At the end of a long day, there’s nothing quite like kicking off your shoes and taking the time to give your barking dogs a little TLC.
 There are those who prefer to let someone else do the pampering, while others like to be in control of their own foot care.
 Whichever option you choose, you need to be sure that your pedicure is done properly.

 If you go to a salon, it’s of vital importance that it is a place you trust.
 Make sure that the pedicurists keep their tools sanitized, and that they wash their hands thoroughly between clients.
-This will help prevent the transference of bacteria and fungus.
+This will help prevent the transference of bacteria.
 If you have diabetes, make them aware of this and ask them to take special precautions.

 For those who are diabetic and choose to do their foot maintenance at home remember: